lovette/bootstrap-bash/README.md

 	modules/
 	|- <module name>/
 	|...

+If you are not using roles, simply create a `modules.txt` in the root `modules` directory.
+To control the modules selected for multiple roles, create a `roles` directory as outlined below.

 ### Files
 Each module directory contains one or more shell scripts or text files that